adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Exponential - a^n, where a is some constant
 ```

-### Big-Oh
+### Big-O
-Big-Oh, commonly written as O, is an Asymptotic Notation for the worst case, or ceiling of growth
+Big-O, commonly written as O, is an Asymptotic Notation for the worst case, or ceiling of growth
 for a given function.
 Say `f(n)` is your algorithm runtime, and `g(n)` is an arbitrary time complexity
 you are trying to relate to your algorithm. `f(n)` is O(g(n)), if for any real constant c (c > 0),
 `f(n)` <= `c g(n)` for every input size n (n > 0).